The Encyclopedia of American Songs and Musicals

 1939 also marks the end of a successful cycle.
 Fred Astaire and Ginger Rogers indeed perform for the last time together in Vernon and Irene Castle, a movie far removed from the screwball genre which was clearly bound to their collaboration.
 Is it even about a musical ?
 The story tells the real course of a couple of actors on the eve of World War I. It includes dance choreographies, still very elegant, but these occupy only a secondary place.
 No songs, not even an original music, just a small tap-dance.
 The RKO works, according to its habit, in the economy and the overall quality of the movie suffers of it.
 The couple lost nothing of its complicity but the time seems ripe to turn over a new leaf.
 There will be thus for once no Happy End, Fred Astaire having the role of a pilot during the war, dies at the end of the movie, when the crash of his plane

-1 Of all the images that have marked this year, the most moving remains perhaps that of the African-American contralto Marian Anderson, renowned specialist of Verdi, singing on Easter Sunday on the steps of the Lincoln Memorial in Washington in front of more than 75 000 spectators and heard at the same time by millions of listeners riveted to their radio.
-The event is in itself exceptional but it is mainly a victory over the preppy racism and the spirit of segregation which still haunt the American society.
-Everything began with the ban made for the artist to occur in Constitution Hall of Washington, the concert hall that possess the very respectable but also conservative Daughters of American Revolution, women
+1 Among all the images that marked this year, perhaps the most affecting remains that of the African-American contralto Marian Anderson, a renowned specialist of Verdi, performing on Easter Sunday on the steps of the Lincoln Memorial in Washington in front of more than 75 000 spectators and heard at the same time by millions of listeners stuck to their radio.
+The event is by itself exceptional but it is mainly a victory over the preppy racism and the spirit of segregation that still haunt the American society.
+Everything began with the ban made for the artist to occur in Constitution Hall of Washington, the concert hall held bythe very respectable but also conservative Daughters of American Revolution, women

 descended from patriots who contributed to the independence of The United States.